Sailing in the Netherlands

 Depending on the waters you sail on

-We do ask for a boating license and sufficient demonstrable experience if you want to sail particular waters: large waters that have their own unique character and therefore require quite some sailing experience.
+We do ask for a boating license and sufficient demonstrable experience if you want to sail particular waters.
+This consists large waters that have their own unique character and therefore require quite some sailing experience.
 Examples of these are the Waddenzee, the Oosterschelde and the IJsselmeer.

-To prevent you from (accidentally) sailing on a water where a license if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing – based on your personal sailing experience.
+To prevent you from (accidentally) sailing on a water where a license if permitted (when you don’t have one) we always give you instructions and route advice before you start sailing.
+This instruction is based on your personal sailing experience.

 Sailing in Germany